gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Disabling automatic cache cleaning during installation

-If you have large GitLab installation, you might not want to run a `rake cache:clean` task.
+If you have large GitLab installation, you might not want to run a `rake cache:clear` task.
 As it can take a long time to finish.
 By default, the cache clear task will run automatically during reconfigure.